Skopje to Ohrid by Bus, Transfer or Car 2026

 Ohrid St. Paul the Apostle Airport (OHD) sits about 10 km from Ohrid and is very convenient when flights line up.
 The catch is that it is a smaller, seasonal airport, so it will not always have the route or date you need.
 Ground transport is also simpler than in Skopje: expect taxi, hotel pickup, pre-booked transfer or a rental car, and check current options before arrival.

 If you can fly into Ohrid and your trip is lake-focused, it saves the Skopje transfer entirely.
-If you are combining Skopje, Matka, Ohrid and the national parks, SKP plus a car or SKP plus bus may still be the better itinerary.
+If you’re combining Skopje, Matka, Ohrid and the national parks, SKP plus a car or SKP plus bus may still be the better itinerary.

 Which route should you choose?